lmoneta/stat-course-ipmu/README.md

 * If you have a CERN account already you can use it for the course.
 You need to have an active **CERNBOX** to use Swan.
 If you have never used CERNBOX before, you need to just login in (https://cernbox.cern.ch/).

-* If you don't have a CERN account, please contact  me directly and a temporary accounts is made available for the course.
-CERNBOX shoukld be activated in these account.
+* If you don't have a CERN account,  a temporary accounts is made available for the course.
+CERNBOX shoukd be activated in these account.
 In case it is not you will get an error connecting to SWAN.
-In this case please login first at https://cernbox.cern.ch/
+In this case please login first at https://cernbox.cern.ch/.

+Please fill also the form for the temporary account registration, https://goo.gl/forms/ZhoVzBjiQVEiTjsn2

 If you have a local ROOT installation with Python enabled and you have installed also the python Jupyter and Metakernel packages you can run the notebooks locally on your computer, by typing